Rithui/Email_classification/README.md

 python -m spacy download en_core_web_sm
 ```

-f you have suggestions, ideas, or would like to contribute, feel free to open an issue or submit a pull request.
+If you have suggestions, ideas, or would like to contribute, feel free to open an issue or submit a pull request.
 Contributions are always welcome to improve this project!